Legio Maria: Demographics

-In 1963 a movement of dissatisfied Catholics in south Nyanza Province left the Diocese of Kisii and formed the Legio Maria Church, or Legion of Mary Church, under the leadership of the Lodvikus-son of God Simeo Melkio Ondetto and an old mystic woman named Mama Maria.
+In 1963 a movement of dissatisfied Catholics in south Nyanza Province left the Diocese of Kisii and formed the Legio Maria Church, or Legion of Mary Church, under the leadership of the Lodvikus Simeo Melkio Ondetto and an old mystic woman named Mama Maria.
 This mystic woman is the one Legio Maria adherents relate with the Fátima Secrets.
 She is believed to have called a number of Catholics to the new movement by visionary appearances, telling them to look forward to her son who had come to Africa.
 Her spiritual son, Simeo Ondetto, was then a catechist in Roman Catholic Church.
 Ondetto was excommunicated by the Catholic Church in the 1960s.
 By 1980 the church numbered 248,000 adherents.
 Government estimates at the time of the split from the Catholic Church stated that there were nearly 90,000 followers of Legio Maria.
 By 1968, it had become a member of the East African United Churches.

 The Legio Maria Church was not the only church schism among the Luo people in the early years of Kenyan independence.
 Catholic missionaries had been working among the Luo for 61 years before the 1963 split.
 By 1966 there were 31 "distinct Luo separatist churches registered with the Kenyan Government."
 B Across Kenya, "by 1966 there were 160 distinct bodies with a total of 600,000 adherents, most of whom were formerly members of the Protestant or Catholic Churches," with the Legion of Mary Church being the largest of the schisms from the Catholic Church.
 As of 2004, estimates of the number of Legio Maria adherents were roughly just over three million.
 In this regard, the Legio Maria Church is one of the most resilient and successful of the African-initiated churches.

 While the Legio Maria Church began exclusively as a movement among the Luo people, it is now found all over Kenya and even has significant numbers of communities among the Turkana, Kalenjin, Kamba and Luhya peoples of Kenya and in Tanzania, Uganda, Rwanda, Burundi, DRC, and Ethiopia.
 In 1979, the word "mission" was added to the church's official name, becoming the "Legio Maria of African Church Mission."